JUMP TO A TOPIC

 What benefits are available to Navy veterans with mesothelioma?

 Navy veterans with mesothelioma can file for monthly compensation, health care, specialized treatment and asbestos trust funds.
-VA claims, in the form of either Disability Compensation or Pension, provide financial assistance for Navy veterans who have this cancer.
+VA benefits, in the form of either Disability Compensation or Pension, provide financial assistance for Navy veterans who have this cancer.

 How do I access these VA benefits?